dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/project-dependencies.md

 description: "Reference public models across dbt projects"
 ---

-:::caution Available in Publib Preview for dbt Cloud Enterprise accounts "Project" dependencies and cross-project `ref` are features of dbt Cloud Enterprise, currently in [Public Preview](/docs/dbt-versions/product-lifecycles#dbt-cloud).
-To access these features while they are in beta, please contact your account team at dbt Labs.
+:::info Available in Public Preview for dbt Cloud Enterprise accounts

+Project dependencies and cross-project `ref` are features available in [dbt Cloud Enterprise](https://www.getdbt.com/pricing), currently in [Public Preview](/docs/dbt-versions/product-lifecycles#dbt-cloud).

+Enterprise users can use these features by designating a [public model](/docs/collaborate/govern/model-access) and adding a [cross-project ref](#how-to-use-ref).
 :::